sricharankrishnan/awesome-jquery-html5-background-video-plugin/README.md

 ### Getting Started
 Well, you first need to have the files needed to use this plugin.
 Follow these really simple steps one at a time and you should be ready to go.
 + The <strong>/plugin-bundle-files</strong> directory has all the required files for you to use this plugin.
-This is the first thing you need to know
+This is the first thing you need to know.
+[Click Here](https://github.com/sricharankrishnan/awesome-jquery-html5-background-video-plugin/tree/master/plugin-bundle-files) to go to the source files.
 + The plugin requires you to have 2 types of video files, a <strong>.mp4</strong> and a <strong>.webm</strong>.
 This is based on my understanding of what works in major browsers.
 + Make a choice for your preferred stylesheet.
 There are 3 variants - <strong>Sass</strong>, <strong>Less</strong> and <strong>Regular CSS</strong>.
 Choose